sgneha/letsConnect/Process followed.md

     • new comment is just an object,we are not making a collection

     • To delete a comment we need both post id and the comment id

+#### React front end

+npx comes with nodejs or npm which allows us to install create react app and others without installing globally into the machine.